Maine launches absentee ballot tracking system

-AUGUSTA –A new online tracking system will allow Maine voters to check the status of their absentee ballot.
+AUGUSTA – A new online tracking system will allow Maine voters to check the status of their absentee ballots.

-“This tracker will give voters peace of mind knowing that their ballot is on its way, and later, that their ballot has been safely received and accepted by the municipal clerk,” Secretary of State Matthew Dunlap said Monday in a prepared statement.
+“This tracker will give voters peace of mind knowing that their ballot is on its way, and later, that their ballot has been safely received and accepted by the municipal clerk,” Secretary of State Matthew Dunlap said in a statement Monday.

-Maine voters have already requested more than 230,000 absentee ballots for the November election but many have questions about whether they can count on the U.S. Postal Service when it comes to getting and sending back their ballot in the mail.
+Maine voters already have requested more than 230,000 absentee ballots for the November election but many have questions about whether they can count on the U.S. Postal Service when it comes to getting and sending back their ballots in the mail.

+Maine is one of 44 states and the District of Columbia that allow voters to track their absentee ballots online.

+Kristen Muszynski, a spokeswoman for Dunlap, said the tracking system is part of the state’s response to a lawsuit filed by Disability Rights Maine, and part of an ongoing effort to improve Maine’s system for 2020.

-The new tracking system will allow voters to enter their voter registration information and see if their request for a ballot has been received or not.
+The new tracking system will allow a voter to enter their voter registration information and see if their request for a ballot has been received.
 The system will also show when a ballot has been sent out to a voter, how it was sent and when.
-Once the ballot is returned a voter will be able to see when the ballot was received by their local election officials, usually a town or city clerk.
+Once the ballot is returned, the voter will be able to see when the ballot was received by their local election officials, usually a town or city clerk.

-To track their ballot, voters must enter their name, date of birth, and city of residence in an online form with Dunlap’s office.
+To track their ballot, the voter must enter their name, date of birth, and city of residence in an online form with Dunlap’s office.

 If you have requested an absentee ballot already you may check its status here.

-Maine voters can request an absentee ballot online at the Secretary of State’s web site, or by calling, writing or visiting their municipal office.
+Maine voters can request absentee ballots online at the Secretary of State’s website, or by calling, writing or visiting their municipal office.
 The deadline to request a ballot online or by phone is Thursday, Oct.
-29. Voters may pick up their absentee ballot in-person until 5 p.m. on Friday, Oct.
+29. Voters may pick up absentee ballots in person until 5 p.m. on Friday, Oct.
 30.

 Send questions/comments to the editors.